-Option Description System Password Displays the current status of your system's password security feature and allows you to assign and verify a new system password.
-NOTE: See " Using the System Password " for instructions on assigning a system password and using or changing an existing system password.
+Option Description • System Password Displays the current status of your system's password security feature and allows you to assign and verify a new system password.
+NOTE : See " Using the System Password " for instructions on assigning a system password and using or changing an existing system password.
 Setup Password Restricts access to the System Setup program in the same way that you restrict access to your system using the system password feature.
 NOTE: See "Using the Setup Password" for instructions on assigning a setup password and using or changing an existing setup password.
 Password Status Setting the Setup Password option to Enabled prevents the system password from being changed or disabled at system start-up.
 To lock the system password, assign a setup password in the Setup Password option and then change the Password Status option to Locked .
-In this state, you cannot change the system password using the System Password option and cannot be disabled at system start-up by pressing <ctrl><enter>.</enter></ctrl> To unlock the system password, enter the setup password in the Setup Password field and then change the Password Status option to Unlocked .
-In this state, you can disable the system password at system start-up by pressing <ctrl><enter>, and then change the password using the System Password option.</enter></ctrl> Power Button (Enabled Turns system's power off and on. default) If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system can perform an orderly shutdown before power is turned off.
+In this state, you cannot change the system password using the System Password option and cannot be disabled at system start up by pressing <ctrl><enter>.</enter></ctrl> To unlock the system password, enter the setup password in the Setup Password field and then change the Password Status option to Unlocked .
+In this state, you can disable the system password at system start up by pressing <ctrl><enter> and then change the password using the System Password option.</enter></ctrl> Power Button (Enabled Turns system's power off and on. default) If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system can perform an orderly shutdown before power is turned off.
 If the system is not running an ACPI-compliant operating system, power is turned off immediately after the power button is pressed.
 The button is enabled in the System Setup program.
 When disabled, the button can only turn on system power.
-NMI Button (Disabled default) NOTICE: Use the NMI button only if directed to do so by qualified support personnel or by the operating system's documentation.
-Pressing this button halts the operating system and displays a diagnostic screen.
-Sets the NMI feature Enabled or Disabled .
 AC Power Recovery (Last default) Determines how the system reacts when power is restored to the system.
-If system is set to Last , the system returns to the previous power state.
-On starts the system after power is restored.
-When set to Off , the system remains turned off after power is restored.
+If system is set to Last , the system returns to the last power state.
+On turns on the system after power is restored.
+When set to Off , the system remains off after power is restored.